Nathanfeng/decentralized-charity-platform/README.md

 truffle migrate
 ```
 ### Sign into MetaMask
 With the mnemonic provided by ganache, sign into MetaMask.
-Make sure that metamask is connected to the right private network. `HTTP://127.0.0.1:7545` if using ganache GUI.
+Make sure that metamask is connected to the right private network, `HTTP://127.0.0.1:8545`.
+If using the `HTTP://127.0.0.1:7545` if using ganache GUI.

 ### Start the Application
-In the `decentralized-charity-platform/client` folder and run:
+Navigate to the `client` folder and run:

 ```
 npm run dev